 When buying out of country medical insurance make sure you provide accurate answers to any questions about your prior health to try to ensure that you won’t experience a claim denial when a claim has to be made.

 A 75-year-old Ontario woman took out out of country medical insurance for her winter trip to Florida prior to leaving in October.
 She travelled to Florida and in February of the following year, she became ill requiring urgent medical attention.
 Unfortunately, as a result of her illness she passed away a few weeks later in Florida.
-She incurred extensive medical expenses and the insurance company refused to pay any of the amounts owing which exceeded $600,000 USD.
+She incurred extensive medical expenses and the insurer refused to pay any of the amounts owing which exceeded $600,000 USD.

-The insurance company alleged that she misrepresented her health when applying for the insurance.
+The insurer alleged that she misrepresented her health when applying for the insurance.
 They said she should have disclosed that she had a heart condition and was being treated for hypertension prior to her application and that she has also been treated for shortness of breath and had been prescribed a number of medications.

-These cases are focused both on the policy wording and the specific facts of each case, but an initial denial by the insurance company should not be taken at face value, without being further reviewed, as decisions to pay the claim are based on the proper interpretation of the coverage, insurers err on the side of denying the claim rather than admitting the claim.
+These cases are focused both on the policy wording and the specific facts of each case, but an initial denial by insurance companies should not be taken at face value, without being further reviewed, as decisions to pay the claim are based on the proper interpretation of the coverage, insurers err on the side of denying the claim rather than admitting the claim.

 We Can Help